mrdatawolf/SETradeHouse/README.md

     2. Add weights to transactions based on distances from server to server.
     3. Improve the user system.
     4. Add sheets as needed to flex out the user experience.
 Anything that can help the users visualize or work with the data.
-    5. Begin gathering the data from a live system to update the tradehouse with real world data.
+    5. Get the ticker working.
+    6. Add a weight to thrust calculator.
-    6. A Map Generator showing cluster servers and their tradezones.
+    7. A Map Generator showing cluster servers and their tradezones.
 Or maybe just a common format for making a diagram for the users.
-    7. There's alot more but where we go will depend on where the people helping see the project going from here.
+    8. There's alot more but where we go will depend on where the people helping see the project going from here.

 ## Contributing